 Our hands-on Discovery Labs incorporate the California Science Content Standards* in a series of engaging, age-appropriate activities.
 Classes are taught in our teaching and seawater labs by teams of science educators and volunteer instructors.
-Lab activities are followed by a fun, guided tour that includes a trip to the marine mammal overlook.
+Lab activities are followed by a fun, guided tour that includes a trip to the marine mammal overlook at Long Marine Laboratory.

-*Note: The process of aligning Discovery Lab & Tour content to the Next Generation Science Standards (NGSS) is underway.
+*Discovery Labs are currently being evaluated/revised to support the Next Generation Science Standards (NGSS).
 If you have any questions regarding the NGSS realignment process as it relates to Discovery Lab & Tours, please call the Seymour Center Youth Programs Department at (831) 459-3800.

 The following are the descriptions for each Discovery Lab by grade level:

 Work with live sea stars, urchins, sea cucumbers, and sand dollars to explore the “gripping” world of spiny-skinned echinoderms.
 Marvel at the amazing diversity among these ocean cousins, and learn the surprising ways their body parts work.

 AWESOME ADAPTATIONS (1)

 Investigate live animals and plants to discover the variety of ways marine creatures fulfill their own needs.
 Learn about camouflage, symbiosis, and how different species defend themselves.
 Decipher how the shapes of teeth reveal what an animal eats.